 In Ionic Framework buttons can consist of text and an icon, and can be enhanced with a large variety of attributes such as borders, sizes, icons and positions.

 Forms are usually one of the major interaction points between an app and the user, allowing them to send data to the application Inputs are super important for data collection.
 They should follow styling and interaction guidelines for each platform, so that they look intuitive and secure for users.

 Inputs usually live inside a Form.
 Developing good forms requires design and user experience skills, as well as a framework with support for forms, change tracking, validation, and error handling such as Angular.
-As you may know, Ionic is built on top of Angular and uses Angular forms library.
-If you didn't know that you should consider reading Ionic Framework introduction and key components.
+Learn how to build forms with Ionic and Angular.

 This is how the Ionic grid works: